 Mr Mukhtar was appointed as the Non-Independent Executive Director on 15 December 2009.

-Mr Lee is a Director of Kossan Rubber Industries Berhad, Yayasan Kossan and an Independent Director of HSBC Amanah Malaysia Berhad.
+He is a Director of Kossan Rubber Industries Berhad, Yayasan Kossan and a Non-Independent Non-Executive Director of HSBC Amanah Malaysia Berhad.

-Ms Chen was a graduate from the University of Singapore (now the National University) and she was called to the Malaysian Bar in January 1968 and Brunei Bar in May 1996.
-She has been appointed as a partner of SKRINE, Kuala Lumpur since January 1974 and Head of its Corporate Division on 31 December 2009.
+Ms Chen was a graduate from the University of Singapore (now known as the National University of Singapore) and she was called to the Malaysian Bar in January 1968 and Brunei Bar in May 1996.
+She became a partner of the law firm of SKRINE, Kuala Lumpur in January 1974 and was the senior partner and Head of its Corporate Division on her retirement as a partner in December 2009.
 After her retirement, she has been retained as a consultant of the firm.

-She is a Director of Eastern & Oriental Berhad and a member of the Board of Trustees of The Tun Dr Lim Chong Eu Foundation.
-She is also a member of the Bar Council Committees.
+She is an Independent Director of Eastern & Oriental Berhad and a member of the Board of Trustees of The Tun Dr Lim Chong Eu Foundation.
+She is also a member of several committees of the Malaysian Bar Council.